tienloc1/ebooktemplate/README.md

-ebooktemplate
+Ebook Template
 =============

-It's just a ebook template written by me with basic html and css
+It's just a ebook template written by me with basic HTML and CSS